Breathe. It's finally done.

 Knowledge is a violent weapon to hold.

-Gods.
-I'm hurtling through Avernus on an illithid warship!
+I'm flying through the hells on an illithid warship.
 A fucking Nautiloid.

-I climb to my feet and scan the chamber, sending a query back from my mind.
+I swallow and send a query back.
 "Where are you?"
-The tadpole in my brain writhes with pleasure and I gag and grip my knees.
+The psionic pulse hums behind my eyes, and I grip my knees.

 "Chair.
 Hurry!"

-Gathering myself, I see the aforementioned chair is on a platform just above me.
-I climb broken pieces of hull only to find the twitching body of a man strapped firmly into the seat.
-His eyes are shifting and possessed, skull cap removed.
-Abandoned mid-craniotomy.
+Gathering myself, I scan the chamber.
+I spot the aforementioned chair on a platform just above me.
+Using broken pieces of hull, I climb up.
+The twitching body of a man is strapped firmly into the seat.
+His eyes are shifting and possessed.
+Brain exposed and quivering.
+A vivisection, abandoned.

 The creature sprouts four fleshy legs with padded skin-paws.
 It sits peacefully for a moment, communing with an unseen entity.